 How decisions are made

 Advisory Council decisions will be made by consensus of the members.
-In the absence of consensus, a decision will require a 75% majority
+In the absence of consensus, a decision will require a 75% majority.

 Selection Process

 Only voting members of Sustain Ontario may be elected to serve on the Sustain Ontario Advisory Council.
 For more information about members please see the Sustain Ontario Member Page.